-Sampling Method
+1. Sampling Method

 Approximately 78,000 establishments from among all establishments included in the scope of the survey were sampled according to a fixed ratio by prefecture, industry, and size of establishment.
-In addition, a number of workers from among those employed in the sampled establishments were sampled according to a fixed ratio by industry and size of establishment.
+In addition, approximately 1.68 million employees from among those employed in the sampled establishments were sampled according to a fixed ratio by industry and size of establishment.